-If one wishes to learn OpenFlow then this is the book to look for.
+If one wishes to learn OpenFlow, then this is the book to look for.
 The author Siamak details deep on the open platform.
-This book can help you to build your own SDN as it gives insights to routers, switches and other controller tools.
+This book can help you to build your own SDN as it gives insights to routers, switches, and other controller tools.
 There are also chapters related to using API interfaces for implementing SDN which can be seen as a unique feature of this resource.
-Whether you are a novice engineer or experts, this book will help to build an SDN based on the day to day operational experience gained from work.
+Whether you are a novice engineer or expert, this book will help to build an SDN based on the day-to-day operational experience gained from work.

 #4 Software Defined Networking: Design and Deployment